 BMW’s models were presented in a sporting way and it has been said that none of them really paid homage to the Issigonis original, apart from minor retro detailing.
 An American, Frank Stephenson, produced one of these models.

 In attendance and having the final say as to which proposal would be successful were Pischetsrieder, Reitzle and the Rover Board – and the general consensus was that the favoured models were those of Frank Stephenson and David Saddington.
-The feeling was that the Mini should be a contemporary and conventional small car, with a retro sporting appeal, and it was these two models that captured this spirit the most accurately.
+The feeling was that the Mini should be a contemporary and conventional small car, with a retro-sporting appeal, and it was these two models that captured this spirit the most accurately.

-Tony Spillane was one of the famous BL ‘Hydragassers’ who had worked on Minki with Dr Moulton as well as Spiritual – in the end, he summed up BMW’s feelings: ‘Pischetsrieder was impressed by our concepts, but was clear on his feelings – they were ten years ahead of their time, and what BMW and Rover needed was a car that would be relatively simple, and therefore get into production as quickly as possible.’
+Tony Spillane was one of the famous BL ‘Hydragassers’ who had worked on Minki with Dr. Moulton as well as Spiritual – in the end, he summed up BMW’s feelings: ‘Pischetsrieder was impressed by our concepts, but was clear on his feelings – they were 10 years ahead of their time, and what BMW and Rover needed was a car that would be relatively simple, and therefore get into production as quickly as possible.’

-Many people within Rover championed the Spiritual hard, but BMW was unmoved: this car did not accurately reflect the spirit of a Mini for the 21st century.
+Many people within Rover championed the Spiritual hard, but BMW had been unmoved: this car did not accurately reflect the spirit of a Mini for the 21st century.
 However, one thing its publicity within the company did do was to move the emphasis of the new car back towards being a roomy car – something that Stephenson’s coupe-like proposal certainly was not.

 The project loses focus